DanielFerguson/danferg/src/pages/articles/welcome-to-website-v3.md

 ---
 layout: ../../layouts/ArticleLayout.astro
 title: "Welcome, to Website v3!"
 description: "Why?
-Well, the last one was a little outdated, lacked imagination and And was built for a different purpose.
+The last one was outdated, lacked imagination and was built for a different purpose.
 I wanted to expand my experience with web technologies."
 date: "2019-11-20"
 imageUrl: https://images.unsplash.com/photo-1586071921485-4c493567232c?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2070&q=80
 ---

-## Preface
+### Preface

 Originally when planning this article, I wanted to include some of the findings I had come across when reviewing different articles and websites regarding the different types of burnout and how to manage, minimise and recover from them.
 However, this quickly turned into more of a reflective piece of my headspace over the year; specifically about overworking and the lead up to the inevitable burnout.